UriRius/Hanabi/README.md

 Exam of computational intelligence 2021 - 2022.
 Hanabi project

 ## Usage
-To start a game with the agent: python client_mark1.py <IP> <port> <PlayerName>
+To start a game with the agent use the following command: python client_mark1.py <IP> <port> <PlayerName>

   There's no need to introduce any commands to the agent, everything is done by its self